Ian-Fogelman/Ian-blog/_posts/2020-10-04-SnowFlake Tasks.md

 {% endhighlight %}
 <br>
 <br>
-This is an extremly basic example, I will do some more complicated implementations of Snowflake tasks using SnowPipe and stored procedures soon.
+This is an extremely basic example.
+I will do some more complicated implementations of Snowflake tasks using Snowpipe and stored procedures soon.
 You can also do preceding steps, notifications and many other nifty things with Snowflake tasks.